MichalOpoka/ecfr/cfr/title-48-Federal-Acquisition-Regulations-System/chapter-1-Federal-Acquisition-Regulation/subchapter-H-Clauses-Forms/part-52-Solicitation-Provisions-Contract-Clauses/subpart-52.2-Text-Provisions-Clauses/section-52.232-16.md

 ##### 52.232-16 Progress Payments. #####

-Link to an amendment published at 86 FR 61036, Nov.
-4, 2021.

 As prescribed in 32.502-4(a), insert the following clause:

-Progress Payments (JUN 2020)
+Progress Payments (NOV 2021)

 The Government will make progress payments to the Contractor when requested as work progresses, but not more frequently than monthly, in amounts of $2,500 or more approved by the Contracting Officer, under the following conditions:

 (a) *Computation of amounts.* (1) Unless the Contractor requests a smaller amount, the Government will compute each progress payment as 80 percent of the Contractor's total costs incurred under this contract whether or not actually paid, plus financing payments to subcontractors (see paragraph (j) of this clause), less the sum of all previous progress payments made by the Government under this contract.
 The Contracting Officer will consider cost of money that would be allowable under Federal Acquisition Regulation (FAR) 31.205-10 as an incurred cost for progress payment purposes.

-(2) The amount of financing and other payments for supplies and services purchased directly for the contract are limited to the amounts that have been paid by cash, check, or other forms of payment, or that are determined due and will be paid to subcontractors -
+(2) The amount of financing and other payments for supplies and services purchased directly for the contract are limited to the amounts that have been paid by cash, check, or other forms of payment, or that are determined due and will be paid to subcontractors—

 (i) In accordance with the terms and conditions of a subcontract or invoice; and

 (ii) Ordinarily within 30 days of the submission of the Contractor's payment request to the Government.

-(3) The Government will exclude accrued costs of Contractor contributions under employee pension plans until actually paid unless -
+(3) The Government will exclude accrued costs of Contractor contributions under employee pension plans until actually paid unless—

 (i) The Contractor's practice is to make contributions to the retirement fund quarterly or more frequently; and